New Classical architecture: Development

 In 2003, philanthropist Richard H. Driehaus established the Driehaus Architecture Prize, awarded by the University of Notre Dame School of Architecture, to honor architects whose work embodies classical and traditional principles in architecture and urbanism, seen as the alternative to the modernist Pritzker Prize, but with double the cash prize.
 It is awarded alongside the Reed Award which recognizes individuals outside architecture who support traditional city design through writing, planning, or promotion.
-Other notable classical architecture awards include the American Palladio Award, the European Philippe Rotthier Prize, the Iberian Rafael Manzano Prize, the Edmund N. Bacon Prize, and the Rieger Graham Prize of The Institute of Classical Architecture and Art for architecture graduates.
+Other notable classical architecture awards include the American Palladio Award, the European Prize Philippe Rotthier, the Iberian Rafael Manzano Prize, the Edmund N. Bacon Prize, and the Rieger Graham Prize of The Institute of Classical Architecture and Art for architecture graduates.

-Since 2014, the "Arkitekturupprororet" (Architectural Uprising) movement in Sweden has advocated for traditional designs in new developments.
+Since 2014, movements such as the Architectural uprising, founded in Sweden, have advocated for traditional designs in new developments.
 Originally a Facebook group, it has expanded to other Nordic countries and the rest of the world, achieving moderate success in promoting traditional architecture.
 The movement's main goal is to "make architecture available to everyone" through social media and annual awards recognizing the best and worst new buildings in Sweden.

+Since the early 2020s, other groups such as Traditional Architecture Group, part of the Royal Institute of British Architects and 'The Nordic Symposium on Beauty in Architecture have gained prominence.
 In 2021, efforts to reintroduce New Classical architecture into urban planning were furthered in the U.S. by architect Nir Buras, who founded the Classic Planning Institute (CPI).
 Based in Washington, D.C., the CPI focuses on research, practice, and education to incorporate New Classical principles into contemporary urban planning.
 The CPI also hosts the Traditional Architecture Gathering (TAG), an international conference that attracts hundred of architects and enthusiasts to discuss New Classical Architecture worldwide.
+As of 2025, Architectural Place, the first openly pro-classical architecture magazine started operating.